andywar65/djeocad/README.md

 ## Create drawings
 Unauthenticated users can upload a drawing (to modify it see further paragraph).
 To create a `Drawing` you will need a `DXF file` in ASCII format. `DXF` is a drawing exchange format widely used in `CAD` applications.
 If `geodata` is embedded in the file, the drawing will be imported in the exact geographical location.
 If `geodata` is unavailable, you will have to insert it manually: to geolocate the drawing you need to know where the `World Coordinate System origin (0,0,0)` is.
 A good position for the `WCS origin` could be the cornerstone of a building, or another geographic landmark nearby the entities of your drawing.
-Check also the rotation of the `Y axis` with respect to the `True North`: it is typical to orient the drawings most conveniently for drafting purposes, unrespectful of True North.
-Please note that positive angles (from Y axis to True North) are counter clockwise.
+Check also the rotation of the drawing with respect to the `True North`: it is typical to orient the drawings most conveniently for drafting purposes, unrespectful of True North.
+Please note that in CAD counterclockwise rotations are positive, so if you have to rotate the drawing clockwise to orient it correctly, you will have to enter a negative angle.
-Try to upload files with few entities at the building scale, as the conversion may be unaccurate for small items (units must me in meters).
+Try to upload files with few entities at the building scale, as the conversion may be unaccurate for small items (units must be in meters).
-Add a `Title` and a short description (if you are authenticated you can als add and check the drawing as `Private` to prevent other users from viewing it).
+Add a `Title` and a short description (if you are authenticated you can also check the drawing as `Private` to prevent other users from viewing it).
+The `Private` flag also unlimits the number of extracted entities.
 Press the `Save` button.
 If all goes well the `DXF file` will be extracted and a list of `Layers` will be attached to your drawing.
 Each layer inherits the `Name` and color originally assigned in CAD. `POINT`, `ARC`, `CIRCLE`, `ELLIPSE`, `SPLINE`, `3DFACE`, `HATCH`, `LINE` and `LWPOLYLINE` entities are visible on the map panel, where they inherit layer color.
 If unnested `BLOCKS` are present in the drawing, they will be extracted and inserted on respective layer.
 ## Downloading
 In `Drawing Detail` view it is possible to download back the (eventually modified) `DXF file`.
 Some limitations apply: curved entities will be approximated to `LWPOLYLINES`, `Layers` will have `True Colors` instead of `ACI Colors` and entities in blocks will all belong to layer `0`.
 Closed polylines will be transformed in hatches.
 On the other hand, `GeoData` will be associated to the `DXF`, so if you upload the file again, it will be automatically located on the map.
 ## Modify drawings
 If you are authenticated and granted `GeoCAD Manager` permissions, you can modify the drawings you have personally uploaded.
 You can modify the drawing `Title`, image and descripition, along with the `DXF` source file or geographic location / rotation.
 You can check the drawing as `Private` to prevent others from viewing it.
 You can create, update and delete `Layers` associated to the drawing.
-You can access layer `Name`, color and linetype, and modify entity geometries.
+You can access layer `Name`, color and linetype (continuous and dashed are the allowed types), and modify entity geometries.
 Some limitations occour: Layer `0` can't be deleted or renamed and you can't have duplicate layer names in the same drawing (that's consistent with CAD behaviour).
 If you want to create a new `BLOCK`, make a `Layer` first, then transform it to block (an instance of the block will replace the layer). `Blocks` share the same model as `Layers`, so they can be modified.
 When updating a `Block` you will be able to access it's instances.
 Apart from normal CRUD operations, you can also `explode` an instance: the instance will be deleted, but it's entities will be transferred to insertion layer (this is common practice in CAD).
 Beware that if a download is performed, the original file will be replaced by the downloaded copy, so you will eventually lose some data.
 ## About Geodata
 Geodata can be stored in DXF, but `ezdxf` library can't deal with all kind of coordinate reference systems (CRS).
 If Geodata is not found in the file (or if the CRS is not compatible) `django-geocad` asks for user input: the location of the drawing origin of axis (WCS), and the rotation with respect to True North.
 The `pyproj` library hands over the best Universal Transverse Mercator CRS for the location (UTM is compatible with `ezdxf`).
 Thanks to UTM and to rotation input, Geodata can be built from scratch and incorporated into the file.

+## Changelog v2.2.1
+* Correct explanation of Rotation field
 ## Changelog v2.2.0
 * Hatch support
 * Correct geometry type in Leaflet.draw module